rfmarcelino/propsync/README.md

 **For All Page Types (cards):**
 - `.card-wrapper` → `.bedroom-card-value`, `.bathroom-card-value`, `.sqr-min-card-value`, `.sqr-spacer`, `.sqr-max-card-value`, `.startingat`, `.price-min-dollar`, `.price-min-card-value`, `.price-spacer`, `.price-max-dollar`, `.price-max-card-value`
+- Optional for property filtering: `.property-card-value` (used to build and apply Property checkboxes)

 **For Availability Display (optional, for any card):**
 - `.availability-wrapper` → `.available-items` (count), `.available-text` (label), `.available-sold-out` (sold out text)